hfu/hands-on-prod/README.md

 Yet, we also used macOS.
 Cygwin or Windows Subsystem for Linux might also be good.

 ### Google Chrome
-Although vector tiles works well with all modern web browsers.
-You may want to add Chrome Secure Shell extension for ssh access to the server.
+Vector tiles works well with all modern web browsers.
+But Google Chrome has Chrome Secure Shell extension.
+This extension provides ssh access to host.

 ## Required software